pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 """""""""""""""""""""""""

-The argument value of the ``--name``/``-n`` general option is a string that is the name of a connection definition in the :term:`connections file`.
+The argument value of the ``--name``/``-n`` general option is a string that is the name of a :term:`connection definition` in the :term:`connections file`.
-The parameters for this named connection definition will be loaded from the :term:`connections file` to become the current WBEM connection in pywbemcli.
+The parameters for this named :term:`connection definition` will be loaded from the :term:`connections file` to become the current WBEM connection in pywbemcli.

 In the interactive mode the connection is not actually established until a